drojf/PortablePython/README.md

   - tcl86t.dll
   - tk86t.dll
   - _tkinter.pyd
-- Option A:
+- copy all these into the embedded python root folder

+### Adding packages as zip files

+If a package only contains python scripts, you can add it as a zip file (but it's not always a good idea):

-  - zip the tcl and tkinter folders into `tkinter.zip`, copy into embedded python root folder
+- zip your packages into `example_archive.zip`, and copy it into embedded python root folder.
+It should contain a folder for each package you want to include.
-  - copy the remaining files int embedded python root folder
+- copy any non-python scripts (like .dll files) into the embedded python root folder
-  - modify the `python37._pth` file - add the name of the zip to import on startup `tkinter.zip`
+- modify the `python37._pth` file - add the name of the zip to import on startup `example_archive.zip` (whatever you called your .zip file before)

-- Option B:
-  - just copy all the files into the embedded pyhton root folder.
-This can make copying the python folder slow, even on a SSD as there will be many files included for tkinter
+If you have any issues, try using it without a zip file first to see if the zip file is causing problems.
+You probably only want to use zip files if there are hundreds of python scripts.

 ## Gotchas

 - Python embedded will only look at files adjacent to the .exe, and in the python37.zip file, due its `python37._pth`.
 This is on purpose to system libraries interfering with its operation.
 If you wish to change this, you can do the following
   - If you want to import your own packages, you can either put them next to the .exe, or you can manually add them to your sys.path (just a list).
 ```